Overview of the Book of Corinthians

 Corinth was an important port city during Paul’s day.
 It lay on a narrow strip of land located between the Corinthian Gulf and the Saronic Gulf.

-Consequently, due to its strategic location in southern Greece, it was the capital of the Roman province Achaia and formed part of an important ancient trade route.
-It, therefore, ensured the commercial prosperity of Corinth.
+Consequently, Corinth was the capital of the Roman province known as Achaia and part of an important ancient trade route because of its strategic location in southern Greece.
+This ensured Corinth’s commercial prosperity.

 Not only was this Roman colony wealthy (some scholars have suggested that it was the most prosperous city in all of Greece), but it also brought together different people from different backgrounds – it attracted people from throughout the Roman Empire.
-And hailing from the surrounding world, the people of Corinth brought their different customs to the city.
+These people brought their different customs from the surrounding world to the city.

-Therefore, cosmopolitan Corinth was the home of Romans, Greeks, Orientals, and a sufficient number of Jews.
+Therefore, Corinth was cosmopolitan and the home of Romans, Greeks, Orientals, and a sufficient number of Jews.
 These, under the trade that thrived, made Corinth a center of materialism, intellectualism, religious diversity, and sexual immorality.

-Normally, a church reflects some extent of the society in which it exists.
-This is because believers come from the same.
+Normally, a church reflects the society in which it exists, even if it is to some extent.
+This is because believers that form it originate from the same.
+And this was no different with the church at Corinth.

-Therefore, many of the problems that the church in Corinth faced and reported to Paul, had their origins in the life of the city of Corinth.
-For example, sexual looseness which manifested as gross, unashamed immorality, was considered normal in city life.
-That is, strict morality was new to the Gentiles in the city.
-To them, immorality was a virtue, not sin.
+Therefore, the numerous problems that the church in Corinth faced and reported to Paul, had their origins in the life of the city of Corinth.
+For example, sexual looseness which manifested as gross, unashamed immorality, was considered normal in city life of the Corinthians.
+That is, strict morality was foreign (new) to the Gentiles in the city.
+To them, immorality was a virtue, not a sin.

 Idols were significant in the economic and social lives of the people of Corinth.
 It is therefore no wonder that meat from the animals sacrificed to these idols was not only consumed by the priests but was also sold in markets and eaten during feasts in the temples.

-In addition, some Christians had instituted lawsuits against their fellow Christians.
+Finally, some Christians instituted lawsuits against their fellow Christians.
 And their Grecian outlook affected their view of resurrection and the holiness of their bodies.

-Nevertheless, Paul remained in Corinth for a year and a half, during which he enjoyed a fruitful ministry while supporting himself through tentmaking.
+In spite of the numerous problems that were in the Corinthian church, Paul remained there for a year and a half and enjoyed a fruitful ministry while supporting himself through tentmaking.
 And when he left, he concluded his second missionary journey.

 Summary